neuefische/web-exercises/sessions/js-array-methods/filter/README.md

 ### Local development

-To run project commands locally, you need to install the dependencies first using `npm i`.
+To run project commands locally, you need to install the dependencies using `npm i` first.

 You can then use the following commands: